Gini Steinke – Founder & Executive Director

 It is with a grateful heart for what this group does, and in honor and memory of my precious Momma and Grams, that I asked to be a part of OCC.
 I have adopted teal as “my color”.
 I wear multiple pieces of jewelry that say Be Brave, and use those as conversation starters about the symptoms of Ovarian Cancer to anyone who will listen.
 If I can help in a small way to somehow ease the journey of those battling this stupid ugly disease, it’s my humble honor.

 My Mom, Sherrie Nimigean was diagnosed with stage 3C Ovarian Cancer at the age of 49.
 Her doctor insisted that she had a UTI & then later, a kidney infection but my Mom knew it was something more.
 She kept pushing and eventually the doctor sent her for more testing.
-In January of 2012 we learned the truth.
-We were shocked.
-There was no history of cancer in our family.
-My Mom had surgery & started chemo.
-It wasn't working the way they had hoped so she became a part of a research trial.
-Throughout treatment, my Mom ALWAYS had a smile on her face.
-It was her thing.
-And it was contagious.
-In mid December of 2013 she got sick with what we assumed was the flu & she asked to go to the ER.
-They ran some tests & we learned that the cancer had spread everywhere.
-They told us she had 2 weeks to live.
-She made it 6 weeks.
-She didn't lose her cancer battle, she won it on January 28th, 2014.
-She gained her angel wings & became our guardian angel.
-She was 51 years old.
-I was 30, my sister was 28, my brother was 22 & my youngest sister was just 19.
-From the time she was diagnosed to the time she passed away was only 2 years.
-I literally watched cancer take my Mom from me.
-I don't want anyone else to have to go through that.
+In January of 2012 we learned the truth and we were shocked as there was no history of cancer in our family.
+My mom became a part of a research trial after the initial surgery and chemo weren’t working as hoped.
+In mid-December of 2013 we discovered that her cancer had spread everywhere.
+A short six weeks later, on January 28th 2014, she won her battle with cancer and became the guardian angel for our entire family.
+From the moment she was diagnosed to the time she passed away was only two years, I literally watched cancer take my Mom from me.